dd9jn/rfc4880bis/rfc4880bis.md

 ##  Public-Key Encrypted Session Key Packets (Tag 1)

-A Public-Key Encrypted Session Key packet holds the session key used to encrypt a message.
+A Public-Key Encrypted Session Key (PKESK) packet holds the session key used to encrypt a message.
 Zero or more Public-Key Encrypted Session Key packets and/or Symmetric-Key Encrypted Session Key packets may precede a Symmetrically Encrypted Data Packet, which holds an encrypted